coalsi/icloud3_dev/docs/chapters/1-setting-up-icloud-account.md

 - iCloud3 will not poll the device on a regular basis since it can't access the iCloud Find-My-Friends or Family Sharing Location Service.
 The decreasing interval as you approach Home or another zone will be not be done.
 Automations and scripts based on a short distance from home will not trigger.
 Automations and scripts triggered on a zone change should continue to work.
 - The device is not located when HA starts.
 It may take a few minutes to process the next IOS app notification to locate the device.

-!> iCloud3 can be restarted using the service call  `icloud_update` with the `restart` command or the service call `icloud_reset`.
+!> iCloud3 can be restarted using the service call  `icloud3_update` with the `restart` command or the service call `icloud3_restart`.
 If you use the Find-my-Friends or Family Sharing tracking method, the iCloud Location Service will be rechecked and used if it is now available.